AvivHamagniv69/music-player/README.md

+# for anyone viewing this repo this code is old and likely not working the way it is intended, so theres no point in looking or using it

 # music-player
 a cli music player written in python to play all of your downloaded music, without the need for shitty apps like spotify.